Pelorus (instrument): Ancient use

-Harold Gatty described the use of a pelorus by Polynesians before the use of a compass.
+Harold Gatty described the use of a pelorus by Polynesians before their use of a compass.
 In equatorial waters the nightly course of stars overhead is nearly uniform during the year.
 This regularity simplified navigation for the Polynesians using a pelorus, or dummy compass:

 [Arabs] divided the horizon into 32 points.
 These points were derived from fifteen stars which rose at approximately equally spaced points of the eastern horizon.
 The setting points of these stars on the western horizon gave them another fifteen points and north and south brought the total to thirty two.

 These accomplished navigators [Polynesians] had names for one hundred and fifty stars.
 They knew the point on the horizon where each of these rose, and the time at which it did so.
 They knew the islands which each passed over.

 Many of the peoples in the Pacific used the thirty two point dummy compass…I consider this…proof of the Indo-Malayan origin of the Polynesians.